 Every year the Board of Trustees completes a skills audit, and new trustees also do this during induction.
-Trustees also take part in Peer Assessments periodically, in line with their term of appointment.
+Trustees also take part in Peer Assessments periodically, in line with their term of appointment - within the year, a Tripartite Board Effectiveness Review was undertaken in collaboration with Kent Students' Union and Birmingham Guild of Students.

 The Student Executive Officers are new to the Board every year, so they undergo a more intensive training period.
 This training starts after they are elected, and before they start their term of office to ensure that they are fully aware of their roles and responsibilities and can perform their duties to the best of their abilities as soon as possible.
 They attend training sessions on the history of governance at LUU, their legal responsibilities as trustees, briefing sessions on key issues and decisions that have been made by the Board of Trustees and receive training on how to deal with potential conflicts of interest.
+This year, four of the Student Executive Officers were re-elected to a position in the team, which impacted the training design for the team overall.